Skip to main content

 Myrtle Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 A maximum depth of 29 ft puts Myrtle Lake in the middle of Wisconsin's depth distribution.
 At 28 acres, Myrtle Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Myrtle Lake ranks 66 of 202 in Vilas County — solidly in the upper half of the local distribution.
+Myrtle Lake ranks 73 of 191 in Vilas County — solidly in the upper half of the local distribution.

 No invasive species are currently listed at Myrtle Lake — the lake remains off the Wisconsin infested-waters roster.
 The fishery is bass-led, with 3 documented species across the lake's records.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.